Categories

 Parenter: A person who uses healing skills to help an afflicted adult move toward spiritual maturity.

-Pre-Human Mind: Any of the three minds in an adult that normally develop before the Human spiritual mind: fetal/newborn somatic (reflexive) “mind,” infantile behavioral mind, childish emotional mind, and the adolescent intellectual (cognitive) mind.
+Pre-Human Mind: Any of the three minds in an adult that normally develop before the Grownup spiritual mind: fetal/newborn somatic (reflexive) “mind,” infantile behavioral mind, childish emotional mind, and the adolescent intellectual (cognitive) mind.
+The term “pre-human mind” is used specifically from an evolutionary perspective.

 Quadrune: “Four-in-one,” as in the four dissociated minds of the human brain integrated as one mind with a dominant prefrontal cortex.

 Subhuman: The parts of the central nervous system that are evolutionarily older than the prefrontal cortex: the neocortex, the limbic system, brainstem, cerebellum, and spinal cord.
-These structures of the brain support the pre-Human minds.
+These evolutionarily inherited structures of the brain support the pre-human minds, which are dominant during our normal developmental growth, and can support the Grown-up mind throughout adulthood.

-Triune: “Three-in-one” referring to Paul MacLean’s three brains in one model of the human brain.
+Triune: “Three-in-one” referring to Paul MacLean’s three brain types-in-one model of the human brain.

 “Broad experience has its benefits.
 Generalists have a more diverse collection of knowledge to draw from, so they can see connections and correlations that specialists might miss….